fearlessfrog/MSFS_Universal_Announcer/README.md

 ### First Launch

 1. **Run the application** - It will appear in your system tray
 2. **Configure sound files path** - The app will try to auto-detect your Fenix installation location, or you can browse to your sound files folder.
 If you don't have that, just create an `Announcements` folder somewhere, put a `Default` folder in it, and in that put a .ogg sound file.
+It is looking for the top level `Announcements` folder.
 3. **Set up you Simbrief** username in the Settings / Integrations tab and fetch a plan.

 You can also probably include this in your MSFS `exe.xml` eventually for automatic startup, although I haven't tried that yet.
 There are still bugs in start-up detections, so use Flight Status / Stop if annoying (you can Resume when ready).